roooodcastro/live_speed/README.md

 - [x] Allow player to join a match
 - [x] Able to start playing a round/new round from a match page
 - [ ] Add How to Play page with good instructions
-- [ ] Define and implement full flow of player/user signup/login/upgrade
+- [x] Define and implement full flow of player/user signup/login
+- [ ] Let players with no account create an account with their existing Player
 - [ ] Let players check their matches history
 - [ ] Implement public/private player profiles, show statistics on profile page